ingeintania/make-java-shorter/README.md

 - Remove formatting (whitespace, indentation, new lines)
 - Simplify Java loops
+- Replace the content of all string literals with empty string
 - Rename variables to shorter identifiers
 - Generate progressively shorter Java code versions